Beilis affair: Public reaction

 Even the monarchist Kievlyanin faced repression: the September 27 issue, with Shulgin's editorial accusing Chaplinsky of intimidating subordinates and stifling attempts to fully investigate the case in favor of the Black Hundreds, was confiscated.
 In 1914, Shulgin was sentenced to three months in prison for libel over this accusation but was not arrested due to his status as a Duma deputy, and the sentence was soon overturned by the emperor.
 However, on October 25, 1916, the Criminal Cassation Department of the Senate, with Chaplinsky's participation "to the general shame and contrary to longstanding senatorial practice," upheld the guilty verdict against Shulgin.
 Maklakov was also sentenced to three months in prison for articles stating that the jury's verdict saved the court's good name, as were the editors of the newspapers Russkie Vedomosti and Russkaya Mysl who published his articles; however, the sentence was not enforced, as the judicial chamber deliberately delayed the cassation appeal until the revolution.
 Between 1913 and 1915, 25 lawyers from the St. Petersburg Judicial Chamber faced prosecution for their collective statement condemning the trial.

-The trial was actively satirized in literature, including in the magazines Satirikon and Novy Satirikon.
+The trial was actively satirized in literature, including in the magazines Satirikon and Novyi Satirikon.
 The former published a poem by Vsevolod Knyazev, Beilisiada, whose title quickly became a household term; the latter dedicated a special issue to the trial, which was confiscated by the authorities.
-It included, among other things, a "Complete Dictionary of Words" by Foma Opiskin (pseudonym of Arkady Averchenko), with entries such as:A – Acquittal – a word savored with particular relish by semi-literate right-wing newspapers.
-As is known, their expectations were not met.In protest against the Beilis case, strikes, student gatherings, and other similar events were organized; in the event of a guilty verdict, a general strike was planned in St. Petersburg.
+It included, among other things, a "Complete Dictionary of Words" by Foma Opiskin (pseudonym of Arkady Averchenko), with entries such as:

+A – Acquittal – a word savored with particular relish by semi-literate right-wing newspapers.
+As is known, their expectations were not met.

+In protest against the Beilis case, strikes, student gatherings, and other similar events were organized; in the event of a guilty verdict, a general strike was planned in St. Petersburg.
 At the same time, the Black Hundred press continued its antisemitic campaign.
-The newspaper Zemshchina, the organ of the "Union of the Russian People," wrote:Dear, poor children, beware and steer clear of your ancient enemy, tormentor, and child-killer, cursed by God and men – the Jew!
-As soon as you see his demonic face or smell his Jewish odor, run away from him as if from a plague.The newspaper Russkoe Znamya openly called for the genocide of Jews:The government must recognize Jews as a so dangerous people to the humanity as wolves, scorpions, vipers, venomous spiders, and other creatures subject to extermination for their predation on humans, whose destruction is encouraged by law… Jews must be placed in conditions where they continuously die out: this is now the duty of the government and the country's best people.Publications by the Black Hundred press, fueling antisemitic hysteria, acted like a viral infection, provoking mass phobias and even demands for physical violence against Jews.
+The newspaper Zemshchina, the organ of the Union of the Russian People, wrote:

+Dear, poor children, beware and steer clear of your ancient enemy, tormentor, and child-killer, cursed by God and men – the Jew!
+As soon as you see his demonic face or smell his Jewish odor, run away from him as if from a plague.

+The newspaper Russkoe Znamya openly called for the genocide of Jews:

+The government must recognize Jews as a so dangerous people to the humanity as wolves, scorpions, vipers, venomous spiders, and other creatures subject to extermination for their predation on humans, whose destruction is encouraged by law...
+Jews must be placed in conditions where they continuously die out: this is now the duty of the government and the country's best people.

+Publications by the Black Hundred press, fueling antisemitic hysteria, acted like a viral infection, provoking mass phobias and even demands for physical violence against Jews.